-Living with chronic pain can be extremely difficult.
-In addition to the physical symptoms, chronic pain can make you anxious or depressed.
-Ultimately, it may affect your relationships with friends and family, your productivity at work, and the overall quality of your life.
+Living with chronic pain can be difficult.
+Chronic pain can make you anxious or depressed and affect your relationships, your productivity and the quality of your life.

 In addition to regular exercise, techniques such as biofeedback training and relaxation therapy can help reduce stress.

 Using medications in conjunction with stress management techniques may be more effective than is either treatment alone in reducing your tension headaches.